linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Title Estate [(https://data.linz.govt.nz/table/52068)](https://data.linz.govt.nz/table/52068)
 ### Description:
 An estate is a type of ownership of a piece of land e.g. fee simple estate, leasehold estate. <br>
-Estates are used to link the proprietor(s) to the title.
+Estates are used to link the registered owner(s) to the title.
 A title can have more than 1 estate and type.

 __Data Element__   | __Type (max. size)__   | __Notes__
 :--------------|:-----------|:-----------------------------------